Ahmed Al Khateeb: Early life and career

 Al Khateeb was born in Riyadh in 1965.
-He graduated with a BA in Business Administration from King Saud University, and subsequently gained a diploma in Wealth Management from Dalhousie University in Canada.
+He graduated with a Bachelor of Arts in Business Administration from King Saud University and subsequently gained a diploma in Wealth Management from Dalhousie University in Canada.

 In 1992, Al Khateeb joined Riyad Bank and worked on the establishment of its Customer Investment department.
 He worked for eleven years in different departments of the firm.
 In 2003, he joined SABB Bank and participated in the establishment of Islamic banking (Amanah) before moving to SABB's Private Services division as a general manager.

 In 2006, he established Jadwa Investment Company and later joined the Court of Crown Prince Mohammed bin Salman as an advisor, counseling the Minister of Defense and the manager of the Ministry of Defense development project.
 Al Khateeb then moved to work as an advisor in the Saudi Royal Court.

 In June 2022, he was recognized by the International Hospitality Institute on the Global 100 in Hospitality, a list featuring the 100 Most Powerful People in Global Hospitality.